tmpim/casket/.github/CONTRIBUTING.md

 - **[Squash](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) insignificant commits.** Every commit should be significant.
 Commits which merely rewrite a comment or fix a typo can be combined into another commit that has more substance.
 Interactive rebase can do this, or a simpler way is `git reset --soft <diverging-commit>` then `git commit -s`.

-- **Own your contributions.** Caddy is a growing project, and it's much better when individual contributors help maintain their change after it is merged.
+- **Own your contributions.** Casket is a growing project, and it's much better when individual contributors help maintain their change after it is merged.

 - **Use comments properly.** We expect good godoc comments for package-level functions, types, and values.
 Comments are also useful whenever the purpose for a line of code is not obvious.

 We often grant [collaborator status](#collaborator-instructions) to contributors who author one or more significant, high-quality PRs that are merged into the code base!

-#### HOW TO MAKE A PULL REQUEST TO CADDY
+#### HOW TO MAKE A PULL REQUEST TO CASKET

 Contributing to Go projects on GitHub is fun and easy.
 We recommend the following workflow:

-1. [Fork this repo](https://github.com/caddyserver/caddy).
+1. [Fork this repo](https://github.com/tmpim/casket).
 This makes a copy of the code you can write to.

-2. If you don't already have this repo (caddyserver/caddy.git) repo on your computer, get it with `go get github.com/caddyserver/caddy/caddy`.
+2. If you don't already have this repo (tmpim/casket.git) repo on your computer, get it with `go get github.com/tmpim/casket/casket`.

-3. Tell git that it can push the caddyserver/caddy.git repo to your fork by adding a remote: `git remote add myfork https://github.com/you/caddy.git`
+3. Tell git that it can push the tmpim/casket.git repo to your fork by adding a remote: `git remote add myfork https://github.com/you/casket.git`

-4. Make your changes in the caddyserver/caddy.git repo on your computer.
+4. Make your changes in the tmpim/casket.git repo on your computer.

 5. Push your changes to your fork: `git push myfork`

-6. [Create a pull request](https://github.com/caddyserver/caddy/pull/new/master) to merge your changes into caddyserver/caddy @ master.
+6. [Create a pull request](https://github.com/tmpim/casket/pull/new/master) to merge your changes into tmpim/casket @ master.
 (Click "compare across forks" and change the head fork.)

 This workflow is nice because you don't have to change import paths.
 You can get fancier by using different branches if you want.

 ### Writing a plugin

-Caddy can do more with plugins!
+Casket can do more with plugins!
 Anyone can write a plugin.
-Plugins are Go libraries that get compiled into Caddy, extending its feature set.
-They can add directives to the Caddyfile, change how the Caddyfile is loaded, and even implement new server types (e.g. HTTP, DNS).
-When it's ready, you can submit your plugin to the Caddy website so others can download it.
+Plugins are Go libraries that get compiled into Casket, extending its feature set.
+They can add directives to the Casketfile, change how the Casketfile is loaded, and even implement new server types (e.g. HTTP, DNS).
+When it's ready, you can submit your plugin to the Casket website so others can download it.

-[Learn how to write and submit a plugin](https://github.com/caddyserver/caddy/wiki) on the wiki.
-You should also share and discuss your plugin idea [on the forums](https://caddy.community) to have people test it out.
-We don't use the Caddy issue tracker for plugins.
+[Learn how to write and submit a plugin](https://github.com/tmpim/casket/wiki) on the wiki.
+You should also share and discuss your plugin idea [on the forums](https://casket.community) to have people test it out.
+We don't use the Casket issue tracker for plugins.

-### Getting help using Caddy
+### Getting help using Casket

-If you have a question about using Caddy, [ask on our forum](https://caddy.community)!
-There will be more people there who can help you than just the Caddy developers who follow our issue tracker.
+If you have a question about using Casket, [ask on our forum](https://casket.community)!
+There will be more people there who can help you than just the Casket developers who follow our issue tracker.
 Issues are not the place for usage questions.

 Many people on the forums could benefit from your experience and expertise, too.
 Once you've been helped, consider giving back by answering other people's questions and participating in other discussions.

 ### Reporting bugs

-Like every software, Caddy has its flaws.
-If you find one, [search the issues](https://github.com/caddyserver/caddy/issues) to see if it has already been reported.
-If not, [open a new issue](https://github.com/caddyserver/caddy/issues/new) and describe the bug, and somebody will look into it!
-(This repository is only for Caddy and its standard modules.)
+Like every software, Casket has its flaws.
+If you find one, [search the issues](https://github.com/tmpim/casket/issues) to see if it has already been reported.
+If not, [open a new issue](https://github.com/tmpim/casket/issues/new) and describe the bug, and somebody will look into it!
+(This repository is only for Casket and its standard modules.)

 **You can help stop bugs in their tracks!** Speed up the patch by identifying the bug in the code.
 This can sometimes be done by adding `fmt.Println()` statements (or similar) in relevant code paths to narrow down where the problem may be.
 It's a good way to [introduce yourself to the Go language](https://tour.golang.org), too.

 Please follow the issue template so we have all the needed information.
 Unredacted&mdash;yes, actual values matter.
 We need to be able to repeat the bug using your instructions.
 Please simplify the issue as much as possible.
-The burden is on you to convince us that it is actually a bug in Caddy.
+The burden is on you to convince us that it is actually a bug in Casket.
 This is easiest to do when you write clear, concise instructions so we can reproduce the behavior (even if it seems obvious).
 The more detailed and specific you are, the faster we will be able to help you!

 We suggest reading [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html).

-Please be kind. :smile: Remember that Caddy comes at no cost to you, and you're getting free support when we fix your issues.
+Please be kind. :smile: Remember that Casket comes at no cost to you, and you're getting free support when we fix your issues.
 If we helped you, please consider helping someone else!

 #### Bug reporting requirements